EBS 12.2 : How to set Admin Password of an EBS WebLogic Domain is lost OR forgotten

 Taken from Oracle E-Business Suite Setup Guide Part No. E22953-31.
 January 2020 … Fundamental Oracle E-Business Suite Setup Tasks 1-11 … Oracle WebLogic Server 11g Administration Console.

 AS we know EBS WebLogic Domain uses Node Manager to control the startup of the AdminServer and Managed Servers.
-For the EBS WebLogic domain, the Node Manager and WebLogic AdminServer passwords must be the same.
-In some, if situation if we lost or forget the password then we will not able to start-stop the WebLogic console manual or using AD scripts.
+For the EBS WebLogic Domain, the Node Manager and WebLogic AdminServer passwords must be the same.
+In some, if situation if we lost or forget the password then we will not able to start-stop the WebLogic console manual or use AD scripts.

 We can follow the below steps to reset the password if we don’t know the password or somehow we lost it.